akshatasProjects/JS-Algo-freeCodeCamp/JS-RolePlayingGame/README.md

 17. Step 19

     Similar to your #stats element, your #monsterStats element needs two span elements.
 Give them the class stat and give the first element the text Monster Name: and the second the text Health: .
 After the text in each, add a strong element with an empty nested span element.
 Give the first inner span element an id of monsterName and the second inner span element an id of monsterHealth.

+18. Step 21
+    Now we need some quick styling.
+Start by giving the body a background-color set to #0a0a23.

+19. Step 22
+    Give the #text element a background-color of #0a0a23, a color of #ffffff, and 10px of padding on all sides.

+20. Step 23
+    Give your #game a maximum width of 500px and a maximum height of 400px.
+Set the background-color to #ffffff and the color to #ffffff.

+    Use margins to center it by setting the top margin to 30px, bottom margin to 0px, and the left and right margin to auto.

+    Finally, give it 10px of padding on all four sides.

+21. Step 24

+    Using a selector list (selector1, selector2) give both your #controls and #stats elements a border of 1px solid #0a0a23, a #0a0a23 text color, and 5px of padding.

+22. Step 25

+    Give your #monsterStats element the same border and padding as your #stats element.
+Set its color to #ffffff and give it a #c70d0d background.

+23. Step 26

+    For now, hide your #monsterStats element with the display property.
+Do not change any of the other styling.

+24. Step 27
+    Next, give your .stat elements a padding-right of 10px.

+25. Step 28

+    Finally, you will need to add some styles for your buttons.
+Start by setting the cursor property to pointer.
+Then set the text color to #0a0a23 and the background-color to #feac32.

+    Then set the background-image property to linear-gradient(#fecc4c, #ffac33).
+Lastly, set the border to 3px solid #feac32.

+26. Step 29
+    Just like you did with the buttons, create variables for the following ids and use querySelector() to give them the element as a value:

+    text, xpText, healthText, goldText, monsterStats, and monsterName.

+    Remember to declare these with the const keyword, and name the variables to match the ids.

+27. Step 31
+    Create an empty function named goStore.

+28. Step 32
+    For now, make your goStore function output the message "Going to store." to the console

+29. Step 36
+    button1 represents your first button element.
+These elements have a special property called onclick, which you can use to determine what happens when someone clicks that button.

+    You can access properties in JavaScript a couple of different ways.
+The first is with dot notation.
+Here is an example of using dot notation to set the onclick property of a button to a function reference.

+    Use dot notation to set the onclick property of your button1 to the function reference of goStore.
+Note that button1 is already declared, so you don't need to use let or const.

+30. Step 37
+    Using the same syntax, set the onclick properties of button2 and button3 to goCave and fightDragon respectively.

+    Once you have done that, open your console and try clicking the buttons on your project.

+31. Step 38
+    The innerText property controls the text that appears in an HTML element.
+For example:

+    When a player clicks your Go to store button, you want to change the buttons and text.
+Remove the code inside the goStore function and add a line that updates the text of button1 to say "Buy 10 health (10 gold)".

+32. Step 39
+    Now, add a line that updates the text of button2 to say "Buy weapon (30 gold)" and update the text of button3 to say "Go to town square"

+33. Step 40
+    You will also need to update the functions that run when the buttons are clicked again.

+    In your goStore() function, update the onclick property for each button to run buyHealth, buyWeapon, and goTown, respectively.